 Commissioned by Miguel Braceli Edited and translated by Marianela Díaz Cardozo Published by LA ESCUELA

 The Library of Imagined Symbols (LOIS) is a collection of fictional symbols in literature.
-It archives text descriptions of marks representing entities within nonexistent social orders — from holographic logos across Tokyo-Bay in William Gibson's Neuromancer, to David Foster Wallace's cartoonish Mister Squishy, to Ayn Rand's dollar signs stamped in gold on cigarettes.
+It archives text descriptions of marks representing entities within nonexistent societies — from holographic logos across Tokyo-Bay in William Gibson's Neuromancer, to David Foster Wallace's cartoonish Mister Squishy, to Ayn Rand's dollar signs stamped in gold on cigarettes.
 The library studies the symbolic power of graphics as they render as mental images in the collective imagination.

 Developed in collaboration with Ian Keliher.
 LOIS was presented in 2018 as part of All Possible Futures: Unrealized Archive at the Institute of Advanced Uncertainty in San Francisco, United States.
 In 2023 it was materialized as a small physical library as part of Text to Image, an exhibition curated by Chris Hamamoto and Jon Sueda at WRM in Seoul, South Korea.